fafamnzm/todolist-vue-vuex-ts-vuetify/README.md

 # todolist-vue-vuex-ts-vuetify

-This is a Todo list using Vue.js, Vuex (for state mangament) both in typescript And Vuetify for UI/UX
+This is a Todo list using Vue.js, Vuex (for state mangament) both in typescript

+And Vuetify for UI/UX

+Check the Todo tab, It calls the API once, and does the pagination on the client side

+If any suggestion or comments, let me know :)

 ## Project setup